 Jonathan E. Bagg

-Jonathan Bagg is Professor of the Practice at Duke University, and violist of the Ciompi String Quartet.
+Jonathan Bagg is Professor of the Practice at Duke University and violist of the Ciompi String Quartet.
 His career with the Ciompi includes hundreds of concerts across the U.S. and around the world, as well as many recordings.
-Currently co-Artistic Director of Electric Earth Concerts in New Hampshire, which he founded in 2012, Bagg also directed the Monadnock Music festival from 2007-2011.
-He runs the chamber music program and teaches viola at Duke, where he has been Chair in the Music Department and Director of Undergraduate Studies.
+Currently co-Artistic Director of Electric Earth Concerts in New Hampshire, Bagg teaches viola and chamber music at Duke and is Chair of the Music Department.

-Bagg’s 2014 CD on Albany records, tiled “Elation” brings together several works he commissioned, including a sonata and trio by Duke colleague Stephen Jaffe and a trio by Scott Lindroth, also on the Duke faculty.
-His other solo CDs are on Centaur and contain music for viola and piano by Robert and Clara Schumann, and by the Viennese composer Robert Fuchs (1847-1927).
-Contemporary solo works by Arthur Levering, Malcolm Peyton, Robert Ward, and Donald Wheelock are on Bridge, Albany, Centaur and Gasparo Records.
-Collaborations include many notable musicians, including pianists Menahem Pressler and Bella Davidovich, saxophonist Branford Marsalis, jazz vocalist Nnenna Freelon, and the Tokyo and Borromeo Quartets.
+Bagg’s recent CD on the Albany label, tiled “Elation,” brings together several works he commissioned, including a sonata and trio by Duke colleague Stephen Jaffe and a trio by Scott Lindroth, Duke's Vice-Provost for the Arts.
+His other solo CDs (on Centaur) contain music for viola and piano by Robert and Clara Schumann, and by Viennese composer Robert Fuchs (1847-1927).
+Contemporary solo works by Robert Ward, Arthur Levering, Malcolm Peyton, and Donald Wheelock are on Bridge, Albany, Centaur and Gasparo Records.
+Collaborations include many notable musicians, including pianists Menahem Pressler and Bella Davidovich, saxophonist Branford Marsalis, jazz vocalist Nnenna Freelon, and the Tokyo and Borromeo Quartets, to name only a few.

-Before coming to Duke he performed with many of New Enlgand’s leading musical organizations, appearing often with the Boston Symphony Orchestra, as associate principal of the Handel and Haydn Society, and as principal viola of the New Hampshire Symphony Orchestra.
-He graduated with honors from both Yale University (BA) and the New England Conservatory (MM), where he studied with Steven Ansell and Walter Trampler
+Before coming to Duke he performed with many of New Enlgand’s leading musical organizations, appearing often with the Boston Symphony Orchestra, as associate principal of the Handel and Haydn Society, as principal viola in the New Hampshire Symphony and assistant principal in the New Haven Symphony.
+He graduated with honors from both Yale University (BA) and the New England Conservatory (MM), where he studied with Steven Ansell and Walter Trampler.

 Music of Chia-Yu Hsu: Journey to the West (String Quartet) Naxos, 2015.
 Musician.
 (2015)